 In addition to the definitions in Section 7, the following definitions apply only to Section 6.8 and supersede Section 7 definitions if presented in both sections.

-Accessory Structures – A structure on the same lot with and of a nature which is customarily incidental and subordinate to the principal structure.
+Accessory Structure – A structure on the same lot with and of a nature which is customarily incidental and subordinate to the principal structure.

 Area of Special Flood Hazard – synonymous in meaning with the phrase “Special Flood Hazard Area” for the purposes of these regulations.